cognitiveprince/paradox_docs/Paradox.md

 <p align="justify">
 The key benefit of Dataflow programming is that, in dataflow, more than one instruction can be executed at once.
-Thus, if several instructions be- come fire able at the same time, they can be executed in parallel.
+Thus, if several instructions become fireable at the same time, they can be executed in parallel.
 This simple principle provides the potential for massive parallel execution at the instruction level.</p>

 <p align="justify">
 DFP(Data Flow Programming) has enabled many visual programming languages that provide a more user-friendly interface so that even non-technical users can write programs.
 Such languages are also suited for rapid prototyping.
 Paradox utilizes dataflow programming in Json formating so it is easy to use and mostly errorfree.</p>